 IAS Board of Directors

 The Institute for Anarchist Studies was founded in 1996 by Chuck Morse, with the original sole purpose of providing grants to radical writers and translators around the world.
-Over the years, it expanded beyond the grant-giving program to include other projects in line with its mission.
-See “What We Do” for more information.
+Over the years, it expanded beyond the grant-giving program to include other projects, including publishing the journal Perspectives on Anarchist Theory both on our website, and in an annual print edition, co-publishing books with AK Press, both our Anarchist Interventions series and other titles including Octavia’s Brood and Angels with Dirty Faces, and maintaining a speakers bureau.